dirk-zimoch/sscan/docs/sscanReleaseNotes.md

 Release 2-8 - Feb 8, 2012
 -------------------------

-*   Previously, saveData could not be buit on WIN32 because Windows has no XDR library.
+*   Previously, saveData could not be built on WIN32 because Windows has no XDR library.
 The file saveData\_writeXDR.c uses a local implementation (writeXDR) of XDR's file-writing specification that doesn't require any help from the OS.
 This support runs on any OS, but it's likely to be slower than system implementations, and so should probably be used only for WIN32.
 *   Previously, aborting a sscan record that was already idle was treated as an error (special returned -1, which could be confusing to clients, and served no useful purpose).
 Thanks to Sergey Stepanov for noticing this very long-standing problem.
 *   Previously, saveData did not flush the channel access output buffer after doing cagets for extra PVs.
 This resulted in some PVs having stale values in the data file - particularly PVs repeated by a PV gateway.
 Thanks to Wang Xiaoqiang (PSI) for this fix.
 *   Previously, on 64-bit architectures, saveData wrote 2D and higher files with NPTS\*4 extra bytes immediately preceding the name of outer-loop sscan-record names, because it calculated file offsets using sizeof(long) instead of sizeof(epicsInt32).
 Thanks to Eric Berryman for reporting the problem.